UberV/scaleGrid/README.md

 Once the plugin is loaded a new wrench icon will appear below the main tool selection.

-Click on this icon and you will be presented with Sex more icons.
+Click on this icon and you will be presented with Six more icons.
 (Imgur Album - https://imgur.com/a/1UZUjkT)

 1. Reset Grid - This will set the grid to 100 pixel square with 0 X/Y offset.
 It also changes the grid color to pink to make it easier to see for setup.
 Now works with Hex Grids (**Warning spastic GIFs below**)
 ![Reset Grid](https://i.imgur.com/JHV0CjI.gif)